kartikv11/Amazon-Price-Alert/README.md

 The smtp client is configured for Gmail, so be sure to change it if you're using a different one.

 Don't forget entering your credentials inside the 'creds' config file.

+Has helped me alot during all sales and normal days as well when eyeing a particular product :D